ocwjay/ECP/README.md

 Soon, a website providing a demonstration of ECP and even a playground to see its full potential will be launched, and the link will be posted here.<br /> <br />
 AN IMPORTANT UPDATE: The next version of ECP will allow the end user to click on the portfolio card and they will be sent to another page with more information about a project.
 Currently, this is not implemented in any way, because I'm trying to think of how I want to go about it.
 <br />
+# Using ECP
+ECP is free to use and customize for everyone.
+I'd really prefer some credit though, and I've uploaded logos for ECP in the image folder for use in your projects.
+I also have a patreon <a href="https://www.patreon.com/ocwjay">here<a/> you can contribute to if you really enjoyed this project.
 # Instructions and Documentation
 ECP is SUPER EASY to use.
 And I'm not saying that lightly.
 You're going to use a fraction of the code you normally would.<br /><br />
 Getting started:<br />